 First Grade Curriculum

 Your child's progress will be reported through conferences and Standard-Based report cards.
-The report cards will indicate progress on the objectives identified in the First Grade curriculum.
-Please find below a sampling of the Holy Cross Academy First Grade curriculum.
-For a complete list of the standards covered in First Grade, please click on the Curriculum Map for First Grade, located on the left side of this page.
+The report cards will indicate progress on the objectives identified in the Kindergarten curriculum.
+Please find below a sampling of the Holy Cross Academy Kindergarten curriculum.
+For a complete list of the standards covered in Kindergarten, please click on the Curriculum Map for Kindergarten, located on the left side of this page.

 The objective of character education at Holy Cross Academy is to shape, nurture, and develop the total child.
 Character development improves school and classroom climate by focusing on basic principles of character.
 This objective is achieved through daily actions and integration of the following principles of character education into the curriculum at all levels.